Have you been charged with a criminal offence?

 Being charged with a criminal offence can be an extremely stressful time.
 As a first step, your best option is to find legal representation to assist you with your case.
-Otherwise, you will be representing yourself against the well resourced prosecution of the Crown.
+Otherwise, you will be representing yourself against the well-resourced prosecution of the Crown.

-A criminal prosecution starts by way of a charge, which specifies the crimes which the Crown alleges the accused committed.
-The charge is often made by a police officer – who is called the informant.
+A criminal prosecution starts by way of a charge, which specifies the crimes that the Crown alleges the accused committed.
+The charge is often made by a police officer - who is called the informant.
 The police officer may give the charge to the accused at the time of arresting him/her or alternatively serve it by way of a summons.

 It is important that you bring any documents you have received with you to your consultation and promptly inform your lawyer of any further documents that you may receive.